OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/objectmodel/requirement-set-1.2/office-item.md

 Gets the Exchange Web Services item identifier for the current item.
 Read mode only.

 > **Note:** The identifier returned by the `itemId` property is the same as the Exchange Web Services item identifier.
 The `itemId` property is not identical to the Outlook Entry ID or the ID used by the Outlook REST API.
-Before making REST API calls using this value, it should be converted using [Office.context.mailbox.convertToRestId](Office.context.mailbox.md).
+Before making REST API calls using this value, it should be converted using `Office.context.mailbox.convertToRestId`, which is available starting in requirement set 1.3.
 For more details, see [Use the Outlook REST APIs from an Outlook add-in](https://docs.microsoft.com/outlook/add-ins/use-rest-api#get-the-item-id).

 The `itemId` property is not available in compose mode.
-If an item identifier is required, the [`saveAsync`](Office.context.mailbox.item.md#saveasyncoptions-callback) method can be used to save the item to the store, which will return the item identifier in the [`AsyncResult.value`](simple-types.md#asyncresult) parameter in the callback function.
+If an item identifier is required, the [`saveAsync`](Office.context.mailbox.item.md#saveAsync) method can be used to save the item to the store, which will return the item identifier in the [`AsyncResult.value`](simple-types.md#asyncresult) parameter in the callback function.

 ##### Type: